Jake McCarthy Player Props: Diamondbacks vs. Giants

 Giants Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Giants pitching staff ranks 16th in the league.

-- The Giants' 3.94 team ERA ranks 10th among all league pitching staffs.
+- The Giants have a 3.93 team ERA that ranks ninth across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.